marcusvgomez/name_condom/README.md

 # Name Condom

 Need protection from a name?
-This does exactly that.
+Name Condom is a chrome extension that does exactly that.
 Replaces all instances of some hardcoded name.
 Thanks Sho